 - 1 cup boiling water

-Add oil, brown sugar, and molasses to a stand mixer bowl (or large mixing bowl) and beat on medium high – high until mixture has completely combined and turned fluffy.
+Add oil, brown sugar, and molasses to a stand mixer bowl (or large mixing bowl) and beat on medium high – high until mixture has completely combined.

-Add eggs, scrape bottom of mixing bowl with a rubber spatula, and beat until the eggs are fully incorporated.
+Add eggs, scrape bottom of mixing bowl with a rubber spatula, and beat until the eggs are fully incorporated and the batter is fluffy.
 (You may need to scrape the bowl down a couple of times to get the molasses mixture off of the bottom of the bowl and fully combined with the eggs).